 1. His childhood

 Joseph Wrigley jr. (II), my husband’s great-great-great-grandfather, was the sixth child of Joseph Wrigley sr. (1778 – 1833) and Elizabeth Cockhill (1782 – 1858).
 He was born in 1811 (≈9 July 1811) at Huddersfield, West Riding, Yorkshire (now West Yorkshire), although his parents were residents at Netherton Hall in Corn Bank, Netherton, approximately 20 km south of Huddersfield.1-5 It is possible that his uncle Dr Thomas Wrigley from Huddersfield, who was an expert gynaecologist, assisted with his birth.
-Little is known about his childhood and schooling years and that of his siblings, Harriet (*1800), Catherine (*ca 1803), Thomas (*1806), John (*1809), William (*ca 1813), twins Edwin and Jane (*1815), Alfred (*1818) and Frederick (*1823).2 The children were probably educated by tutors and/or governesses.
+Little is known about his childhood and schooling years and that of his siblings, Harriet (*1800), Catherine (*ca 1803), Thomas (*1806), John (*1809), William (*ca 1813), twins Edwin and Jane (*1815), Alfred (*1818) and Frederick (*1823).2 The children were probably educated by tutors and/or governesses or went to private schools.
 The Wrigleys were from the upper middle class and very wealthy.

 2. His wife